CROCODILE-CESM/CrocoDash/_sources/installation.rst

    .. code-block:: bash

-      conda env create -f environment.yml # Use Mamba if you have it installed!
+      conda env create -f environment.yml --yes # Use Mamba if you have it installed!
 It's faster.

 #.
 Activate the environment!